-Whenever I do healing work for a person or the land or the water or a community, I ask for healing for myself too.
+Whenever I do healing work for a person, the land, the water or a circle of women, I ask for healing for myself too.
 This time I asked the water specifically for that healing for myself.

 Before we got to the river, I wasn’t even sure if I could get out of the truck because the pain in my back and hip – arthritis and whatever else – was so bad I could hardly think straight.
 I wouldn’t have gotten out if the river and that tree hadn’t called me.

 With my feet in the river, I asked for a healing on my chronic pain.
 I thanked the water, acknowledged the ancestors and that tree, and the land, and then channeled a medicine song in the river.

 After that, I walked around to the middle part of the beach and channeled another medicine song.
 The video of that one is on my Facebook.